thi-ng/genart-api/examples/zig-test/README.md

 [Live demo with editor](https://demo.thi.ng/genart-api/param-editors/?url=https://demo.thi.ng/genart-api/zig-test/)

-This basic example is used as test bed to develop a Zig & WebAssembly API for the otherwise JavaScript-based GenArt API workflow/setup.
-This integration makes heavy use of the [thi.ng/wasm-api](https://thi.ng/wasm-api) toolchain, incl. polyglot bindings code generation for both Zig & TypeScript.
+This basic example is used as test bed for the work-in-progress [Zig & WebAssembly API bindings](../../packages/wasm/) of the otherwise JavaScript-based GenArt API workflow/setup.
+This integration is designed as a module for the [thi.ng/wasm-api](https://thi.ng/wasm-api) toolchain, and includes polyglot bindings code for both Zig & TypeScript.

 ## Launching & building